Israel men's national basketball team: 1954 World Cup

 Israel reached the World Cup for the first time in 1954.
 The national team would be placed in Group D in the preliminary round, where they would finish in a 3-way tie, after splitting their two games.
 They would ultimately secure a spot in the final round based on point difference.
-There Israel would be overwhelmed, as they dropped six of their seven matches to accumulate an (1–6) record, with their only win coming in a 48–45 overtime victory against France.
+There Israel would be overwhelmed, as they dropped six of their seven matches to accumulate a (1–6) record, with their only win coming in a 48–45 overtime victory against France.
 Israel would end their inaugural appearance at the tournament in eighth place.

 1966 Asian Games

 Israel appeared at the Asian Games for the first time in 1966.
 Being drawn into Group B in the preliminary round of the tournament, the national team throttled Iran in the first game 87–55.
-After that result, Israel would go on to finish out the rest of the round with an (4–1) record, to move on.
+After that result, Israel would go on to finish out the rest of the round with a (4–1) record, to move on.
 In the semi-finals, Israel breezed passed Japan 57–34 to reach the title game.
 In the final, Israel capped their run through the competition by dismantling Thailand 90–42 to capture their first gold medal at the Asian Games.